hieucannguyen/Containerized-ISS-Tracker-Flask-App/README.md

 ### `/comment`
 - METHOD: GET
-- Return the ‘comment’ list object from ISS data.
+- Return the ‘comment’ list object from ISS data which gives you a general summary of the ISS Trajectory data.

 Example output using `$ curl localhost:5000/comment`:
 ~~~